KokoScripts/AWS-Web-Project/README.md

 3. Click the link below **Role name**.
 This will redirect to IAM dashboard
 4. Click **Add permissions**.
 Select **Create inline policy**
 5. Select the JSON tab.
+6. Replace the code there with the one [here](https://github.com/KokoScripts/AWS-Web-Project/blob/main/Execution-Role-Policy.json)
+7. Enter your DynamoDB ARN in line 15 of the code.
+8. Click **Next**.
+Enter policy name and create policy.
+9. Go back to your previous Lambda Function code and Replace it with this [one]().
+Click **Deploy**